Real estate comes with incredible benefits for investors.

 When you make an offer, sellers expect you to provide details about how you plan to actually pay for their property.
 Which means you need to line up financing before you start throwing around offers.
 Your options vary based on whether you’re looking for a short-term purchase-rehab loan or a long-term rental property mortgage.

 For short-term purchase-rehab loans, go with a hard money lender.
-They’re fast and flexible, if expensive.
+They’re fast and flexible, if expensive on both interest rates and lender fees.
 Alternatively, you may find luck with a local community bank, but these operate individually, and each has a different lending policy.

 For long-term rental mortgages, you can try conventional mortgage lenders when you first start investing.
 But banks and conforming lenders are not scalable beyond your first couple of properties as they place limits on how many mortgages you can have reporting on your credit.